 - The product is for team champions only.
 Individual-team championships are not a part of the locker room distribution. - Please remove all hangtags and stickers (if needed) on the merchandise before being distributed. - The merchandise should be distributed to the winning team only immediately following the handshake as soon as the game has officially concluded.
-Extra product (if any) should be given to the team's equipment manager. - All winning team inquiries about obtaining additional locker room product should be directed to Event 1 for t-shirts (jared.hunt@hanes.com) or Top of the World for hats (npokorny@towlicensed.com).
+Extra product (if any) should be given to the team's equipment manager.
+Please note that due to COVID-19, there should not be any postgame handshakes in conjunction with the postponed 2020 National Collegiate Men's Water Polo Championship.
+Please reference the Return to Championships Guidelines for the sport of water polo for additional information. - All winning team inquiries about obtaining additional locker room product should be directed to Event 1 for t-shirts (jared.hunt@hanes.com) or Top of the World for hats (npokorny@towlicensed.com).
 Please contact David Clendenin, associate director of licensing, at the NCAA national office should you have any questions, 317-917-6496.